 Ok, back to these insanely delicious mini berry tarts now!
 The coconut cream is so good and you are going to have extra, but that’s no big deal, because you can use that on everything.
 Seriously, on top of overnight oats, in your smoothie, as a decadent fruit topping…the possibilities are endless.
 When you store the leftover in the fridge, it will thicken and harden, but you just re-whip it or just mix it really good with a spoon (that’s what I do, because I am lazy haha).

 I made these mini berry tarts in two different flavours, vanilla and chocolate and if you only want to make one, I HIGHLY suggest making the chocolate, it really is the only way to go.
 As for the sweetener in the coconut cream, I used raw honey, however if you don’t want to use raw honey, you can add a bit of coconut palm sugar or maple syrup, but it may turn the colour an off-white, which is no big deal if you are making the chocolate flavour.
 I wanted to keep the white colour bright and white, so that is why I used raw honey, plus raw honey is just delicious and has some wonderful nutritional properties as well.

-This recipe makes 4 mini berry tarts and I used these mini tart pans from Williams Sonoma.
+This recipe makes 5 mini berry tarts.
+I used these mini tart pans from Williams Sonoma.
 You will have a little bit of the crust leftover, like maybe 1 tbsp or so, so no big deal.
 You could make this into one large tart, but you may need to add a little bit more flour to it as it may not be enough.
 Or you could just do the bottom and not the sides with it.
 No matter what you do, just make these and then enjoy every bite because they are awesome.
 Berry season doesn’t last forever here in Ontario, so I am taking full advantage now!

 Berries are one of my favourite beauty foods.
 If you want to check out all of my fave beauty foods, just download my free ebook called “Get the Glow” now!